jordimontana82/fake-xrm-easy/README.md

 ##Getting Started

 NEW!
-I'l be uploading video tutorials about how to use Fake Xrm Easy.
+Check out video tutorials about how to use Fake Xrm Easy.
 First one [here] (https://www.youtube.com/watch?v=ZLQ2o2P_xJY)

 For a general overview of the framework and samples please refer to [this](https://dynamicsvalue.com/get-started/overview) link.